Bionus/imgbrd-grabber/docs/_docs/telemetry.md

 ## How to disable telemetry
-The sending of anonymouse usage data can easily be disabled in the options.
+The sending of anonymous usage data can easily be disabled in the options.
 Just open them, then in the "General" section of the options, uncheck "Send anonymous usage data".